manu-chauhan/visionX/README.md

 # <p align="center">VisionX</p>

-### <p align="center">Repository for structured and modularised code for various Computer Vision models, for results/metrics, ease of use and out of the box experimentation, work in progress</p>
+### <p align="center">PyTorch based repository for structured and modularised code for various Computer Vision models, for results/metrics, ease of use and out of the box experimentation : `work in progress`</p>

 <a href="link" style="text-align: center">